ufs-community/land-offline_workflow/doc/source/CustomizingTheWorkflow/DASystem.rst

 Observation Data
 ====================

-Observation data from 2000 and 2019 are provided in NetCDF format for the |latestr| release.
+Observation data from 2000 are provided in NetCDF format for the |latestr| release.
 Instructions for downloading the data are provided in :numref:`Section %s <GetDataC>`, and instructions for accessing the data on :ref:`Level 1 Systems <LevelsOfSupport>` are provided in :numref:`Section %s <GetData>`.
 Currently, data is taken from the `Global Historical Climatology Network <https://www.ncei.noaa.gov/products/land-based-station/global-historical-climatology-network-daily>`_ (GHCN), but eventually, data from the U.S. National Ice Center (USNIC) Interactive Multisensor Snow and Ice Mapping System (`IMS <https://usicecenter.gov/Products/ImsHome>`_) will also be available for use.

 Users can view file header information and notes for NetCDF formatted files using the instructions in :numref:`Section %s <view-netcdf-files>`.
 For example, on Orion, users can run:

 .. code-block:: console

    # Load modules:
-   module load netcdf-c/4.9.2
+   module load netcdf/4.7.0
-   ncdump -h /work/noaa/epic/UFS_Land-DA_Dev/inputs/DA/snow_depth/GHCN/data_proc/v3/2019/ghcn_snwd_ioda_20191221.nc
+   ncdump -h /work/noaa/epic/UFS_Land-DA_Dev/inputs/DA/snow_depth/GHCN/data_proc/v3/2000/ghcn_snwd_ioda_20000103.nc

-to see the header contents of the 2019-12-21 GHCN snow depth file.
+to see the header contents of the 2000-01-03 GHCN snow depth file.
 Users may need to modify the module load command and the file path to reflect module versions/file paths that are available on their system.

 Observation Types
 --------------------